(flôrəˈlējēəm), n. a collection of illustrations featuring plants from a specific garden or region.

 The Grootbos Florilegium is a culmination of efforts to document, conserve and protect the Cape Floral Kingdom.
 Grootbos has always been committed to the preservation of the region’s rare, endemic and endangered plants.
 Now, art has been chosen as a vehicle to instill a passion for South Africa’s botanical heritage.

-Even Those who are unable to visit the Kingdom in person can now experience the majesty of the Cape fynbos through the collection of beautiful, distinctive artworks that speak to a broader audience by engaging people on an emotional level, and inspiring them to become ambassadors for conserving and promoting the area.Find out more
+This collection of beautiful, distinctive botanical art pieces is intended to reach a broader audience by engaging people on an emotional level, and inspiring them to become ambassadors for conserving and promoting the Cape Floral Kingdom and the majesty of the Cape fynbos.Find out more

-Presenting artworks of the Grootbos Florilegium, inspired by an unforgettable natural wonder.
+Presenting artworks of the Grootbos Florilegium, inspired by the intricate details and wonder of the Cape Floral Kingdom.

 The artists and their craft